Vroom’s Expectancy Theory of Motivation

 In the next paragraphs the different components are further explained.

 The final result that employees achieve is valued differently by each individual.
 This value is based on their own basic needs.
-As such, it’s a good idea for an organisation to find out what an individual employee values and what his personal needs are.
+As such, it’s a good idea for an organisation to find out what an individual employee values and what his personal needs are like sources of motivation.
 One might value money, while another values more days off.

 Vroom’s Expectancy Theory : Individual factors